osism/osism.github.io/docs/guides/deploy-guide/rookify.md

 make run-local-rookify
 ```

-## Install and Run from within a Container
+### Install and Run from within a Container

 1. Navigate to the tool directory:

-2. To install Rookify into a container, podman or docker can be used (Note: in both cases pythons library for `radoslib` needs to be installed locally):
+2. To install Rookify in a container, you can use either Podman or Docker (Note: In both cases, Python’s `radoslib` library must be installed locally):

 ```
 make check-radoslib
 make up
 ```

-This command uses `docker compose`, so make sure you have that installed as well.
+This command uses `docker compose`, so ensure it is installed as well.

-To run rookify you can either enter the container and run rookify from there or use `make run-rookify`.
+To run Rookify, you can either enter the container and run it from there or use `make run-rookify`.

 :::note

-Before running rookify, it can be useful to check all options by using `rookify --help`
+Before running rookify, it's useful to check all options by using `rookify --help`.

 :::